JordanNZ/rtbs-plugin-wordpress/README.md

 ### Release Log

+**16/12/2016: Version 3.4.1**
+- When date is changed, update showing date correctly
+- Show message when there are no tours

+**16/12/2016: Version 3.4.0**
+- Stop page refresh when changing dates
+- Remove calendar icon

 **12/12/2016: Version 3.3.0**
 - Rename .container class due to conflict
 - Use bootstrap glyphicon calendar instead of font-awesome icon